WeiLun1127/website_scrapper_automation/README.md

 2. Open your browser and navigate to `http://localhost:5000`
 3. Enter a website URL in the input field and click "Scrape Website"
 4. View the extracted data in the results section

+### Deployment on Vercel

+This application is configured to be deployed on Vercel:

+1. Push your code to GitHub
+2. Connect your GitHub repository to Vercel
+3. Vercel will automatically detect the Python application
+4. No additional configuration is needed as the `vercel.json` file handles the setup

 ## Dependencies